cftang9/PQD/README.md

 X = RV_CopTau(n, tau, Copula="Clayton");
 IndvsPQD(X=X[,1],Y=X[,2],graph=TRUE)
 ```
-You can change the argument Copula in the function `RV_CopTau` into `Copula="Frank"` and `Copula="Gumbel"` and find all the illustration codes and results here.
+You can change the argument `Copula="Calyton"` in the function `RV_CopTau` above into `Copula="Frank"` and `Copula="Gumbel"` and generate random sample from a Frank and Gumbel copulas, respectively.
+All the illustration codes and results are included here.
 [IllustrativeExamples.R](https://raw.githubusercontent.com/cftang9/PQD/master/IllustrativeExamples.R)